shannontorcato/shannontorcato/README.md

 - Computer Vision (OpenCV)

 ### Current Project;
-- Building a multimodal biometric system with eyelid vein pattern recognition and iris recognition
+- Creating a Google Chrome Extension to save and drop images from the web.

 ### Connect with me: